Thermodynamical versus logical irreversibility: a concrete objection to Landauer's principle

-Landauer's principle is actually a conjecture that has been demonstrated in the particular case of a one-to-one physical implementation of a bit.
-Establishing it as a principle presupposes its generality that can be accepted until proven otherwise.
+The purpose of this paper is to propose a concrete (as opposed to conceptual) objection that comes as close as possible to the requirements of what an ERASE operation should be according to Landauer.
+Establishing Landauer's conjecture as a principle presupposes its generality that can be accepted until proven otherwise.
 In other words, whereas it is not possible to definitely prove that it is true, it is possible to prove it is false by finding a counterexample.
-This is the concern of this letter that presents a bistable bit linked (by a two-to-one surjective relation) to a monostable thermodynamical potential.
-This two-to-one implementation permits logical irreversibility to occur in a thermodynamical reversible manner.
+This is the concern of this paper that presents a bistable bit linked (by a two-to-one surjective relation) to a monostable thermodynamical potential.
+This two-to-one implementation allows logical irreversibility to occur in a thermodynamical quasistatic manner, which may therefore tend to be reversible if slowed down sufficiently.